 As DERs have decreased in cost and utilities have considered their impact on distribution during planning, stakeholders are encouraging alternatives to high-cost distribution system projects, including non-wire alternatives (NWA).
 A combination of energy efficiency and demand response, along with DERs, reduces costs and carbon while making the grid more flexible.
 However, traditional utilities may not own NWAs and there isn’t yet much data or history for predicting outcomes.

 “One early program, widely touted as a successful NWA, is Con Edison’s Brooklyn-Queens Demand Management program (BQDM).
 BQDM was implemented before consideration of NWAs was formally mandated, but it used NWA evaluation elements, which were ultimately adopted by the NYPSC.
 BQDM used primarily energy efficiency, as well as customer-sited distributed generation (combined heat and power, fuel cells, and rooftop solar), distribution voltage optimization, and utility-sited storage, to achieve more than 50 MWs of peak demand reduction at a total projected program cost of about $200 million, versus adding a substation and transmission feeders at the cost of more than $1 billion.”

 The industry and the grid will see changes large and small in the coming years, and those companies who are early adopters of technology that allows the grid to be both smart and flexible will be well-positioned for the future of the grid and energy’s next chapter.

-Utilities are looking for opportunities to connect more deeply with customers.
-HomeServe helps to improve customer engagement for our utility partners through the integration of complementary home repair programs with utility initiatives such as energy efficiency and safety, offering customers greater access and choice.
-Partnership allows the utility to leverage HomeServe’s marketing and communications expertise to educate their customers through a variety of channels.
+Utilities are looking for opportunities to connect more deeply with consumers.
+HomeServe helps to improve consumer engagement for our utility partners through the integration of complementary home repair programs with utility initiatives such as energy efficiency and safety, offering residents greater access and choice.
+Partnership allows the utility to leverage HomeServe’s marketing and communications expertise to educate their consumers through a variety of channels.
 For more information, contact us.